cmjw/PASCAL_Compiler_Project/README.md

 I am still in the process of rebuilding all of the separate projects.

-# Lexasu

-Contains a very simple lexer using flex.

-# C-Lexer
+## C-Lexer

 Lexer in C for Pascal.

-See directions in this directory for build instructions.
+See directions in /pascal-c-lexer for build instructions.

-# Flex-Lexer
+# Lexer

 Lexer using flex for Pascal.

-See directions in this directory for build instructions.
+See directions in /pascal-lexer for build instructions.

-# Pars1y

-Conains a very simple parser using yacc/lex.

 # Parser

-TBD.
-Still compiling and writing build instructions.

 Parser using yacc/bison for Pascal.

+See directions in /pascal-parser for build instructions.

 # Codegen